cocos/cocos-docs/en/cocos-service/agc-cloudstorage.md

 Cloud Storage is still in Beta testing.
 To use Cloud Storage, send an application email to `agconnect@huawei.com` to apply for the service.

-Set your email title in the following format: **[Cloud Storage]-[Company name]-[Developer account ID]-[Project ID]**.
+Set your email title format: **[Cloud Storage]-[Company name]-[Developer account ID]-[Project ID]**.
 For details about how to query thedeveloper account ID and project ID, please refer to [Querying the Developer Account ID and Project ID](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-query-ID).
 Huawei operation personnel will reply within 1 to 3 working days.

 ### Charge